Mo Charlo: 2010–11 season

 In July 2010, Charlo joined the Minnesota Timberwolves for the 2010 NBA Summer League.
 On October 30, 2010, he was re-acquired by the Reno Bighorns.

 2011–12 season

 In December 2011, Charlo was re-acquired by the Reno Bighorns.

 2012–13 season

 In October 2012, Charlo signed with Fuerza Regia of Mexico for the 2012–13 LNBP season.
 In March 2013, he returned to the United States and was re-acquired by the Reno Bighorns.

 2013–14 season

 In November 2013, Charlo was once again re-acquired by the Reno Bighorns.

 On February 13, 2014, he was named to the Futures All-Star team for the 2014 NBA D-League All-Star Game, as a replacement for Malcolm Thomas.

 2014–15 season

 In October 2014, Charlo signed with Hamamatsu Higashimikawa Phoenix of the Japanese bj League.

 2015–16 season

 In March 2016, Charlo signed with the Rain or Shine Elasto Painters of the PBA to replace Antoine Wright.

+Coaching career

+On October 2, 2024, Charlo became an assistant coach for the South Bay Lakers of the NBA G League.